FileSystem.MoveFile Method (String, String, UIOption, UICancelOption)

 The MoveFile method preserves ACEs (Access Control Entries) only when moving the file within the same volume.
 This includes inherited ACEs, which become direct ACEs when moved (direct ACEs take precedence over inherited ACEs).
 If a file is moved between volumes, ACEs will not be copied.

-The following table lists examples of tasks involving the My.Computer.FileSystem.MoveFile method.
+The following table lists an example of a task involving the My.Computer.FileSystem.MoveFile method.

 Move a file